 - a.
 Service, storage and refuse areas or structures shall be screened from view of any residential district or public street with a solid fence or masonry wall.
-Average height of the screening material shall be one (1) foot more than the height of the enclosed structure, but shall not be required to exceed eight (8) feet in height.
+Average height of the screening material shall be one (1) foot more than the height of the enclosed structure, but shall not be required to exceed eight (8) feet in height. - b.

-- b.
 A view obscuring screening shall be required between the commercial use and any residential district.
 The screening shall be no less than eight (8) feet in height, and may consist of a combination of berms, trees, hedges, and fences.
 Screening which consists of fencing only shall not be allowed.
-If vegetation only is used, plants shall be selected which are a minimum eight (8) feet tall.

-- c.
-A site plan, drawn at a minimum scale of one inch equals twenty feet (1"=20') shall be submitted and shall include the following information:

-- (1) Parcel dimensions;

-- (2) Existing and proposed grades;

-- (3) Location and dimensions of existing and proposed buildings, fences and walls;

-- (4) Storage, refuse and service areas;

-- (5) Landscaping;

-- (a) percent of site to be landscaped;

-- (b) plant legend showing total number of plants and trees, by common names, and estimated sizes at time of installation and at maturity;

-- (c) location of individual plants and trees.

-- (6) Sign location.

-- (7) Storm water detention.

-- (8) Snow storage locations.

-- 6.9 Location.
-The location shall be as suggested in the Bridger Canyon General Plan.

-6.10 Standards for Exterior Appearance.
+If vegetation only is used, plants shall be selected which are a minimum eight (8) feet tall. - c.
+A site plan, drawn at a minimum scale of one inch equals twenty feet (1"=20') shall be submitted and shall include the following information: - (1) Parcel dimensions; - (2) Existing and proposed grades; - (3) Location and dimensions of existing and proposed buildings, fences and walls; - (4) Storage, refuse and service areas; - (5) Landscaping; - (a) percent of site to be landscaped; - (b) plant legend showing total number of plants and trees, by common names, and estimated sizes at time of installation and at maturity; - (c) location of individual plants and trees. - (6) Sign location. - (7) Storm water detention. - (8) Snow storage locations. - 8.126.9 Location.
+The location shall be as suggested in the Bridger Canyon General Plan. - 8.136.10 Standards for Exterior Appearance.

-a.
+- a.
 A neighborhood commercial establishment shall be designed to be compatible with the residential character of the Bridger Canyon Zoning District.
-Renderings which show the exterior of the structure shall be submitted for review.
+Renderings which show the exterior of the structure shall be submitted for review. - b.

-- b.
 Minimum roof pitch shall be not less than one (1) foot of rise for each four (4) feet of horizontal run. - c.
 Exterior finish shall be either wood or masonry, excluding cinder block.
 Wood siding may run in either a horizontal, vertical, or diagonal direction.
-All siding shall be in earth tone colors. - 6.11 Procedures.
-The parking, screening, and exterior appearance plans required above shall be submitted for review and approval as a part of the re-zoning procedure set forth in Section 14 of the Administrative Regulation.
-Any changes in use or additions to uses shall be reviewed as a conditional use, as set forth in Section 10 of the Administrative Regulation. - 6.12 Installation of Improvements.
+All siding shall be in earth tone colors. - 8.146.11 Procedures.
+The parking, screening, and exterior appearance plans required in Sections 8.9, 8.11 and 8.13 above shall be submitted for review and approval as a part of the re-zoning procedure set forth in Section-18.6 14 of the Administrative Regulation.
+Any changes in use or additions to uses shall be reviewed as a conditional use, as set forth in Section 18.3.210 of the Administrative Regulation. - 8.156.12 Installation of Improvements.
 All parking, screening, and improvements shall be installed before occupancy of the structure or shall be guaranteed in the form of a bond or cash deposit, upon approval from the Zoning Commission.
-Requests for the use of completion guarantees shall be included as a part of the procedure set forth in Section 9 of the Administrative Regulation.
+Requests for the use of completion guarantees shall be included as a part of the procedure set forth in Section 18.3.49 of the Administrative Regulation.

-SECTION 7 BASE AREA BUSINESS DISTRICT (B-2)
+SECTION 79 BASE AREA BUSINESS DISTRICT (B-2)